-The grouping separator ',' can occur inside the integer elements, between any two pattern characters of that element, as long as the integer or sigDigits element is not followed by the exponent element.
+The grouping separator ',' can occur inside the integer region, between any two pattern characters of that region, as long as the number region is not followed by an exponent region.

 Two grouping intervals are recognized: That between the decimal point and the first grouping symbol, and that between the first and second grouping symbols.
 These intervals are identical in most locales, but in some locales they differ.
 For example, the pattern "#,##,###" formats the number 123456789 as "12,34,56,789".